rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

     a.
 In the **Endpoint Name** field, type a name for the endpoint.

     b.
-If the endpoint is exposed publicly, click the Exposed externally radio button and do the following.
+If the endpoint is exposed publicly, click the Exposed externally radio button.
+{{%notice info%}}
+  - **rapyuta.io** generates a **random URL/route** that is exposed on the public internet for the exposed endpoints when the deployment is created.
+You can view the Fully Qualified Domain Name (FQDN) of an endpoint on the details page of deployments.
+  - rapyuta.io injects environment variables corresponding to linked network endpoints when there is a dependent deployment.
+For more information, see [Link Injection]({{< ref "/5_deep-dives/53_networking-and-communication/532_standard-web-protocol">}})
+{{%/notice%}}

     c.
 From the protocol section, select one of the following available protocols.